The following section describes how to create credentials for monitoring SNMP-enabled devices:

 Creating Credentials for Monitoring SNMP-Enabled Devices

-To monitor SNMP-enabled devices with SL1, you must first create an SNMP credential.
+To monitor SNMP-enabled devices in the SL1 classic user interface, you must first create an SNMP credential.

 SNMP Credentials allow SL1 to access SNMP data on a managed device.
 SL1 uses SNMP credentials to perform discovery, run auto-discovery, and gather information from SNMP Dynamic Applications.